ELynx/screeps-world/README.md

 ## TODO
 Spawn blocked in one room starves other rooms.

+Source link placement adjacent (and maybe vectored) from source container.

 Movement and positioning:

 * Visualise green and yellow cases in room actor better.